ASinanSaglam/chess/README.md

 1) Save/load and output in various standard formats

-2) At some point will need to rethink how menus actually work.

-3) Referee somewhat done, some more types of move checking still need to be implemented, namely: castling, en passant.
+2) Referee somewhat done, some more types of move checking still need to be implemented, namely: castling, en passant.

-4) Random AI implemented, more rewrites to random places will end up being needed almost surely.
+3) Random AI implemented, more rewrites to random places will end up being needed almost surely.
 Now onto actual AI tests?
 Like very basic tree search with a simple scoring function?

-5) Game state checking need to be added, in check, three-fold-repetition, win/lose, stalemate etc.
+4) Game state checking need to be added, in check, three-fold-repetition, win/lose, stalemate etc.

-6) Need to add better commandline support using readline library.
-Also need to find a better way of keying menu dictionaries so that other keys will also be recognized
+5) Added basic tab completion but the completer is unaware of the current menu.
+Will need tweaking in the future.
+At some point will need to rethink how menus actually work.